Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### password
 Used with 'proxy' mode, non anonymous access only.
 The password used to authenticate to Grafana server.

+### apitoken
+API token used to access Grafana.
+See [Create API Token](http://docs.grafana.org/http_api/auth/#create-api-token) for details how to create a API token.

 ### usepublic
 Enables/Disables the usage of a `public` URL to the Grafana server.